arozhkov/jimi-robot/README.md

 Only groups of metrics which are mentioned in `metricsLists` will be collected from the sources and processed by the writer.

+The last element of this file is `executorThreadPoolSize` property.
+It defines the number of threads that will collect metrics.

     writer: !graphite
       host: localhost
       port: 2003